FAQs

 WINTER (Whale Season): The winter months, which is when Tonga’s whale season is, are typically dry and a southerly breeze often prevails.
 The water temperature is generally around 23 degrees celsius throughout the season.

-Above the water temperatures vary with average temperatures normally being around 25 degrees, with wind and cloud cover making the temperatures feel cooler.
+Above the water temperatures vary with average temperatures normally being around 25 degrees, although wind and cloud cover can make the temperatures feel cooler – especially on the ocean.

 To keep you comfortable in the water and on the boat in the winter months we provide 2.5mm spring suits which you put on at the start of the day.
 We also have a small selection of long 3mm wetsuits and a few jackets on board.